kzaslavsky/SparCon/README.md

 In addition to reproducing the plots shown in the main publication, this collection of files also contans generic code to allow users to analyze their own data by performing within-well normalization, Anderson-Darling k-samples tests, and generation of relevant plots.

 We apologize for the messiness of the code.
-We are biologists who have learned to use R in our spare time.
 Any feedback and suggestions to improve the code are greatly appreciated!

 =========